A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 3 10 “‘In that day each of you will invite your neighbor to sit under your vine and fig tree,’ declares the Lord Almighty.”

-The New Israel will enjoy an age of peace and prosperity during the Millennial Reign of Christ and his Messiah - the Israelites will no longer be punished for the waywardness of their forefathers (see 1 Kings 4:25, Isaiah 60:17,18, Micah 4:4).
+The New Israel will enjoy an age of peace ("invite your neighbor") and prosperity ("under your vine and fig tree") during the Millennial Reign of Christ and his Messiah - the Israelites will no longer be punished for the waywardness of their forefathers (see 1 Kings 4:25, Isaiah 60:17,18, Micah 4:4).

-Chiasmus 3.
-The Spiritual Leadership of the Millennial Reign: The Lampstand and the Olive Trees (4:1-14)
+Chiasmus 3: The Church of the Millennial Reign: The Lampstand and the Olive Trees, the Capstone of the Temple

 The passage below in 4:1-14 is arranged in the form of a two-unit chiasmus:

-B1 4:4-7a Zerubbabel builds the temple with God's help
+B1 4:4-7a The Messiah builds the worldwide Church with God's help

-X 4:7b Zerubbabel places the capstone on the temple
+X 4:7b The Messiah "places the capstone" on the Church

-B2 4:8-10 Zerubbabel builds the temple with God's help
+B2 4:8-10 The Messiah builds the worldwide Church with God's help

-Subunit A1: The Lampstand and the Olive trees: The New Church (4:1-3)
+Subunit A1: Communication between God and the faithful: The Lampstand and Olive Trees: Introduction (4:1-3)

 Chapter 4 1 Then the angel who talked with me returned and woke me up, like someone awakened from sleep.
 2a He asked me, “What do you see?”